andypeeters/duolingo-guides-to-anki/README.md

 The following software must be available on your computer to be able to run the scripts:

-- Bash shell
+- Bash shell, and the wget tool.
-- Python 3
+- Python 3.

 ## Usage